Financial planning, career development and investing information - Money-Zine.com

 Simplified Employee Pensions

 SEPs work very much like Individual Retirement Accounts.
-But unlike traditional IRA contributions, the limits are much higher as explained later on.
-Typically, employees can defer around 15% to 25% of annual earnings into this type of Keogh.
+But unlike Traditional IRA contributions, the limits are much higher as explained later on.
+Typically, employees can defer 15% to 25% of annual earnings into this type of Keogh.

 Complete specifications for the SEP plans can be found in IRS Form 5305.
 In fact, that same form also provides a template for structuring this type of Keogh plan.